Behind the Song: You Raise Me Up

 In 2003, producer David Foster was introduced to the song and decided on an up-and-coming young musician, Josh Groban, to record the song.
 Groban’s version made it to #1 on the Billboard adult contemporary chart in early 2004 and remained there for six weeks.
 This version was nominated for a 2005 Grammy Award.

-When Groban performed the song at the 2004 Super Bowl, on the Oprah Winfrey Show, and various other televised exposure the song gained national and international exposure.
+When Groban performed the song at the 2004 Super Bowl, on the Oprah Winfrey Show, and various other television appearances the song gained national and international exposure.

 In 2007, Groban appeared on the BBC talent show Any Dream Will Do, and soon after charted in the UK.